bizairlines/development.flow/README.md

 Switched to a new branch "hotfix"
 $ git pull origin master
 ```
-After done the fixes, commit to `hotfix` branch:
+When the fixes are done, commit to `hotfix` branch:
 ```
 $ git commit -a -m "Bumped version number to 1.2.1" [hotfix 41e61bb] Bumped version number to 1.2.1